 - Official Test of English as a Foreign Language (TOEFL) scores, International English Language Testing System (IELTS) scores, or DuoLingo scores (for international applicants whose native language is not English and/or those who do not meet the waiver requirements)

 - Three letters of recommendation completed by persons closely acquainted with the applicant

 - Application fee or fee waiver

 - Any additional material or the interview required by the degree program

 Admissions recommendations are made by the faculty of each degree-granting program.
 Disciplines naturally require different preparation and various aptitudes in their applicants, so the admissions process is necessarily decentralized.

 Admission of International Students

 International students considering application to Washington University for graduate study should have a general familiarity with academic practices and university customs in the United States.
 All international students are required to present evidence of their ability to support themselves financially during graduate study.
-International students whose native language is not English must submit score reports from the TOEFL offered by ETS.
-The test should be taken in time for results to reach Washington University directly from ETS before the application deadline.
+International students whose native language is not English must submit their TOEFL, IELTS, or DuoLingo scores.
+The selected test should be taken in time for the results to reach Washington University directly from the testing agency before the application deadline.

 Categories of Admission

-Students are admitted to the Graduate School as full-time (and, in rare cases, part-time) candidates for a specific degree program.
+Students are admitted to a graduate program in Arts & Sciences as full-time (and, in rare cases, part-time) candidates for a specific degree program.
 There are also two ways to take graduate courses without admission to candidacy for a degree: as a Student Not Candidate for a Degree (SNCD) or as an Unclassified Graduate Student.